 This Court cannot assume the veracity of the factual assertions made by the PRC since it is not a party to the suit and because the assertions are not based on competent and admissible evidence (there is no declaration of a competent witness under oath).
 Accordingly, the Court cannot take judicial notice of the PRC's factual assertions contained in its submission.
 However, the Court can and does take judicial notice under Fed.
 R. Evid.
 201(b)(2) of the fact that the PRC vigorously opposes the assertion of jurisdiction over the instant suits and views such suits as detrimental to the relations between China and the United States.
 The fact that the foreign state whose policies are at issue objects to the suit informs the second Sabbatino factor - the significance to our foreign relations.
+Cf. Sosa, supra, 124 S.Ct. at 2766, n.21 (consideration given to view of Government of South Africa).
 Given the PRC's position, the posture of the cases at bar stand in stark contrast to the situation in Hilao II, where the Philippine government expressly disclaimed any opposition to the suit against its former ruler.
 In re Estate of Ferdinand E. Marcos, Human Rights Litig. ("Hilao II"), 25 F.3d 1467, 1472 (9th Cir.
 1994).